gauranggunde/test-deployment/readme.md

 ## Conclusions
 -----

 >This project can be the basis for building any project that requires an I/O pin to control a digital output signal.
 This can include various circuits such as transistor controlled relay or LED displays.
-This will form the basis of just about any microcontroller based project.
+This will form the basis of just about any microcontroller based project